-Dr. Ishtar Govia currently holds a post as a Lecturer in Epidemiology at the Caribbean Institute for Health Research (CAIHR), UWI Mona.
+Dr. Ishtar Govia currently holds a post as a Senior Lecturer in Epidemiology at the Caribbean Institute for Health Research (CAIHR), UWI Mona.
 She is trained as a research psychologist and specializes in mixed methods and implementation science.
 At the CAIHR she is the Institute’s lead for Mental Health, with responsibility for articulating the focus, aligning existing projects, facilitating collaborations, and developing new grant applications and projects.
 She is passionate about equity and justice.
 Her research interests include integrated and holistic approaches in mental health, trauma, non-communicable diseases, quality of life, and health and social care services and systems.
 Certified in Advanced Clinical Practice in Dementia Care from the University of Michigan, she also helps persons living with dementia and their care network with dementia care management.

 - Dr Govia is a Director on the Board of the Jamaica Mental Health Advocacy Network